best hikes in banff

 1.5.
 Healy Pass

-This 18 km trail, starting at the Sunshine Village, rewards you with spectacular views of colourful wildflowers and open green spaces.
+This 18 km trail, starting at the Sunshine Village, rewards you with spectacular views of colorful wildflowers and open green spaces.

-If you are hiking during the wet weather, make sure to wear good ankle boots as the forest and the trail can be muddy and slippery.
+If you are hiking during the wet weather, wear good ankle boots, as the forest and the trail can be muddy and slippery.

 1.6.
 The Inkpots and Johnston Canyon